fernanucm/PLBASIC/README.md

 +lc(1,0)---+
 ```

-Here, SCREEN is the panel surrounding the watch screen.
-Below, the numbers show the current line an column (both 0-based) of the cursor.
+Here, `SCREEN` is the panel surrounding the watch screen.
+Below, the numbers in the term `lc(1,0)` show the current line an column (both 0-based) of the cursor.
+In this case, the cursor is finally placed at the second line (number 1) and first column (number 0) because the `print` command moves the cursor to the next line.

 Instead of passing the program as shown, a file can be selected otherwise, such as in: